RedmondLabUCD/Real-Robot-Challenge-III-Winning-Solution/README.md

 ## Installation
 **1.** Our implementations are tested only on [Anadonda](https://www.anaconda.com/products/distribution).
 We recommend you install Anaconda if you would reproduce our work, although other development environments should also work.
+Our python version is 3.8.13

 **2.** Activate your vitural environment(or others) and run: